Birthday parties in Melbourne have always had personality.

 And now — a cake that completes the entire aesthetic.

-The Ben & Jerry’s effect
+The Ben & Jerry’s Effect

 Under the dramatic artwork lies the real hero: